 Strontium Citrate - Strontium is a mineral just like Calcium or Phosphorus and as it turns out Strontium has a number of activities for building strong bone.
 Large studies using Strontium in thousands of patients show impressive results for improving the health of the spine, hips, wrists, and other bones and the evidence shows dramatic benefits within the first year.
 Strontium has two actions; slowing the breakdown of bone (this is what drugs do) while improving the rate at which bone is rebuilt (this is what drugs do not do).
 Because of the dual activity and because Strontium is helpful in all age groups, even in those over 80, Strontium is a smart adjunct to all bone building programs.
-We offer Strontium as Strontium Citrate because this offers good absorption.
+Strontium Citrate, as seen in superior supplements, is offered as it has been shown in numerous clinical studies to offer better absorption.

 Assisting Scientific Director and Pharmacist Jerry Hickey is a team of nutritional professionals - a group of hand chosen, dedicated experts, available at each and every InVite® Health retail location - there to provide you with a FREE, personalized, and professional nutritional consultation.
 Visit an InVite® Health retail location near you for assistance in selecting the correct nutrients to address your health concerns.